 Digging into the Delta Reserve credit card

-You probably haven’t been thinking much about travel for the last few years, and that’s certainly understandable.
-But travel has now returned, and the Delta SkyMiles Reserve credit card is in a class of its own when it comes to benefits that frequent Delta flyers will enjoy.
+If you are back in the travel circuit and looking for a top-notch card for your travels, the Delta SkyMiles Reserve credit card is in a class of its own when it comes to benefits that frequent Delta flyers will enjoy.

 There’s one primary reason you’d want to pay $550 annually to hold this card: Airline lounge access.
-The Delta Reserve card grants complimentary access to Delta’s global network of Sky Club lounges, as well as American Express’ ever-growing network of Centurion Lounges.
+The Delta Reserve card grants complimentary access to Delta’s global network of Sky Club lounges, as well as American Express’ ever-growing network of Centurion Lounges and Escape Lounges.